zulip/zulip/docs/roadmap.md

 The top problem for the Zulip project is the state of the mobile apps.
-The Android app has started seeing rapid progress thanks to a series of contributions by Lisa Neigut of Recurse Center, and we believe to be on a good path.
+The Android app has started seeing rapid progress thanks to a series of contributions by Lisa Neigut of Recurse Center, and we believe it is on a good path.
 The iOS app has fewer features than Android and has more bugs, but more importantly is in need of an experienced iOS developer who has time to drive the project.